This post includes affiliate links.

 It was the perfect combination.
 A red & white loop yarn wreath with a green bow in the front.
 Now, you might asked why didn’t you pick a Christmas green color for the bow?

-Now, let’s talk about the project itself.
+Now, let’s talk about the project itself – the loop yarn wreath.
 Is it hard or easy?
 It is super easy!
 Really.
 You do not even need to know how to crochet or knit.
 You simply make long chains of loop yarn as well as a rectangle to create a bow.
 Then you put it all together.
 It is as simple as that.

 How to make a Loop Yarn Wreath with Bow